 Growing up on Victoria’s Surf Coast, my family has always loved the barbecue.
 Whether it was by the beach or on the farm, we were using the barbecue at every opportunity.

 It’s still a prevalent Gant family tradition.
 Everyone surrounds the barbecue on the deck, and we cook everything on it - from the classic toad-in-the-hole in the morning, to lamb chops for lunch and a whole salmon for dinner.
 The smell of the barbecue connects me to holidays, gatherings and family.

 I now own catering and events business Pot&Pan, which allows me to experience that sense of holidays, gatherings and families every day of the week.
-Pot&Pan use the barbecue for many of our food offerings, with these recipes some of my favourites to bring out the best in natural gas.
+At Pot&Pan we use the natural gas barbecue for many of our food offerings, with these recipes some of my favourites.

 BBQ Rockling with Burnt Butter Sage Sauce and Smashed Bacon Paprika Potatoes